BriceRoncace/SexualAssaultKitTracking/README.md

 Version 2.0 of the application brings many improvements:

-* Uses Spring Boot 2.1.1 (JDK 11 compatable; targets 1.8 by default)
+* Uses Spring Boot 2.1.1 (JDK 11 compatible; targets 1.8 by default)
 * Authenticates all users from the database rather than using LDAP for admin users
-* Removes all local dependencies (i.e. all necessary dependencies are avaialble publicly on maven central)
+* Removes all local dependencies (i.e. all necessary dependencies are available publicly on maven central)
 * Allows for quick-start demo in development mode by running the application on an embedded tomcat 9 server using a file based H2 database (see the video below to see this in action).

 ### Quick Start